UK Health and Care Worker Visa

 Applicants must have a job offer from an approved UK employer in eligible roles like doctors, nurses, and social care workers.
 They must also meet specific salary and English language requirements and prove financial stability.

-Visa holders can bring dependents, but as of March 11, 2024, social care workers (codes 6145 and 6146) can only bring dependents if they were granted a visa before this date.
+Visa holders can bring dependents, but as of March 11, 2024, social care workers (codes 6145 and 6146) can only bring dependents if they were granted a visa before this date, or meet one of the child exceptions.

 The visa provides a clear pathway to Indefinite Leave to Remain (ILR) after five years of continuous residency, leading to eligibility for British Citizenship.